apmfree78/ghost-game/README.md

 If there is are letters that have positive wins and no losses the computer picks one of them (randomly), if there's only 1, computer picks it.
 If there are no losses: 0 , then computer randomly picks a letter where wins > losses.

-However if there are no wins > losses, then computer just picks the longest word prefix and picks the letter from there.
+However if there are no wins > losses, then computer just picks the longest word containing the prefix and picks the letter from there.